1719 Establishment: 1741 proposals and revisions

 An additional side effect of the war was the collapse of the system of rebuilding.
 Until the outbreak of the war, it had been the practice to rebuild ships periodically, to maintain the size of the fleet without alarming Parliament with requests for new ships.
 In reality, many of these rebuilds amounted to just that, with little or no timber from the original ship surviving into her rebuilt form.
 In some cases, ships would be dismantled years before they actually underwent the rebuilding process, but remained on the active list for the entire time.
 Rebuilding a ship was a lengthy process, more time-consuming and more expensive than building a completely new one.
 The pressures of the war meant that for drydocks to be taken up for long periods of time whilst a ship was surveyed to determine what timber was reusable in the new ship, and what could find a use elsewhere in the dockyard, disassembled and then rebuilt was counter-productive.
 Ships intended to be sent to the West Indies for service in the war required the use of drydocks to have their hulls appropriately sheathed to combat such problems as shipworm, and other uses of the drydocks for servicing the fleet meant that rebuilds were given a low priority.
-It was at this time that the British practise of converting old ships to hulks for expanded storage space in harbours began, as instead of wasting effort and dockyard space on breaking up an old vessel that was still perfectly capable of floating, they were converted to serve the dockyards in this new capacity.
+It was at this time that the British practice of converting old ships to hulks for expanded storage space in harbours began, as instead of wasting effort and dockyard space on breaking up an old vessel that was still perfectly capable of floating, they were converted to serve the dockyards in this new capacity.
 Few rebuilds were started after 1739, and none at all were begun after 1742, although any that had been started were allowed to complete.